anlutro/php-form/README.md

 Pick the latest stable version from packagist or the GitHub tag list.

-Add 'anlutro\LaravelForm\ServiceProvider' to the list of providers in app/config/app.php.
+Add 'anlutro\Form\ServiceProvider' to the list of providers in app/config/app.php.

 WARNING: Backwards compatibility is not guaranteed during version 0.x.